SoggyRhino/ObsidianNotes/DSA/NeetCode 150/done/Contains Duplicate-Easy.md

 - Make a Set
 - for each element
-  - if set contains element return true
+  -If set contains element return true
-- Other wise return false
+- Otherwise return false

 ## Code